-- (d) Capital commitments represent the total amount that has been committed by investors to the private equity funds we manage.
-We closed our last fund, Evercore Capital Partners II, in 2003 and, therefore, there has been no change in capital commitments subsequent to that period. - (e) Capital invested represents the amount invested during the period by the private equity funds we manage in the portfolio companies.
+- Capital commitments represent the total amount that has been committed by investors to the private equity funds we manage.
+We closed our last fund, Evercore Capital Partners II, in 2003 and, therefore, there has been no change in capital commitments subsequent to that period. - Capital invested represents the amount invested during the period by the private equity funds we manage in the portfolio companies.
 Capital invested varies significantly from period to period.
-The decrease in capital invested in 2004 reflects a decrease in investment activity during that period. - (f) Gross realized proceeds represent the amount received during the period from the disposition of, or income received from, the underlying investments made by the private equity funds we manage.
-Gross realized proceeds vary significantly from period to period and decreased from 2004 to 2003 due to a decrease in the number and size of investments sold by the funds during 2004. - (g) Management fees are contractually based and are derived from investment management services provided in originating, recommending and consummating investment opportunities to the private equity funds.
-Portfolio company fees include monitoring, director and transaction fees associated with services provided to the portfolio companies of the private equity funds we manage. (h) Carried interest is an incentive fee earned by the general partners of the private equity funds we manage when certain financial return targets and hurdles are met.
-Carried interest and investment income - (h) Carried interest is an incentive fee earned by the general partners of the private equity funds we manage when certain financial return targets and hurdles are met.
-Carried interest and investment income decreased over the three year period ending in 2005 due to a decrease in the number and amount of realizations of investments and in the carrying value of portfolio investments of the private equity funds we manage.
+The decrease in capital invested in 2004 reflects a decrease in investment activity during that period. - Gross realized proceeds represent the amount received during the period from the disposition of, or income received from, the underlying investments made by the private equity funds we manage.
+Gross realized proceeds vary significantly from period to period and decreased from 2004 to 2003 due to a decrease in the number and size of investments sold by the funds during 2004.
+Management fees are contractually based and are derived from investment management services provided in originating, recommending and consummating investment opportunities to the private equity (g) - funds.
+Portfolio company fees include monitoring, director and transaction fees associated with services provided to the portfolio companies of the private equity funds we manage.

+Carried interest is an incentive fee earned by the general partners of the private equity funds we manage when certain financial return targets and hurdles are met.
+Carried interest and investment income (h) decreased over the three year period ending in 2005 due to a decrease in the number and amount of realizations of investments and in the carrying value of portfolio investments of the private equity funds we manage.
 Please see "Unaudited Pro Forma Financial Information" for presentation of our results of operations adjusted to give pro forma effect to the elimination of carried interest and investment gains or losses associated with the general partners of the private equity funds we currently manage.